-Our patches are not suitable for
+The adhesive is not suitable for

 Nylon, fabrics with waterproof or special finishes or very stretchy fabrics*Motifs applied to garments with some stretch, loose weave, a nap or textured such as woollens will require extra stitching.

-- As garments vary, we cannot guarantee a permanent no sew bond in all cases.
-If you find that your motif lifts after application, or become loose after washing and wear, simply secure the edges with a line of running stitch in matching or contrast thread for a long lasting and attractive finish.
+As garments vary, we cannot guarantee a permanent no sew bond in all cases.
+If you find that your motif lifts after application, or becomes loose after washing and wear, simply secure the edges with a line of running stitch in matching or contrast thread for a long lasting and attractive finish.